How the Federal Reserve's rate hikes affect your finances

 Sales of existing homes have dropped for five straight months, while new home sales plunged in June.
 If you're financially able to go ahead with a home purchase, you're likely to have more choices than you did a few months ago.

 In many cities, the options are few.
 But the number of available houses nationwide has started to rise after falling to rock-bottom levels at the end of last year.
-There are now 1.26 million homes for sale, according to the National Association of Realtors, up 2.4% from a year ago.
+According to the National Association of Realtors, there are now 1.26 million homes for sale, up 2.4% from a year ago.

 I NEED A NEW CAR.
 SHOULD I BUY ONE NOW?